wkoszek/me/source/blog/2017-04-09-ssh-vpn-with-sshuttle-in-3-minutes.html.md

 ~~~

 You're asked for the local `sudo` password since `pf` also known as "Packet
-Filter" is a priviledged thing: only root can modify it.
+Filter" is a privileged thing: only root can modify it.

 Upon the successful connection you should see: